nuuuwan/news_lk3_data/README.md

 A fuel train has derailed at the Maradana railway station this morning (25).

-The derailment has reportedly caused damages to the railway platform at the station.
+The derailment has reportedly caused serious damage to the railway platform at the station.

+Meanwhile, the derailment has also blocked platforms 01, 02, and 03 at the station.

+As a result, all trains departing from Maradana railway station and Colombo Fort are expected to experience delays, according to the Railway Department.

 ◼️